Skip to content

 Is a £10,000 loan right for me?

-You’ll also want to ensure you have a solid repayment plan in place and that you’re comfortable with the monthly repayments.
+You’ll also need to have a repayment plan in place and be comfortable that you can afford the monthly repayments.

-£10,000 is a pretty large sum to borrow and you risk building up a larger debt if you struggle to repay it.
-You’ll want to work out what you’ll be expected to pay each month as well as the overall cost of the loan.
+As £10,000 is a big sum to borrow, you risk building up a larger debt if you struggle to make repayments.
+That’s why it’s important to work out what you’ll need to repay each month as well as the overall cost of the loan.

 As with all loans, the longer you stretch it out, the more manageable your monthly repayments will be.
 However, with the added interest, you’ll end up paying more in the long run.

-Decide what suits you best: cheaper monthly repayments over a longer period or a shorter timeframe with a loan that will cost you less overall.
+Decide what suits your circumstances best: cheaper monthly repayments over a longer period, or higher repayments over a shorter timeframe that will cost you less overall.

-Here’s an example to give you an idea of how much a £10,000 loan could cost over three and five years**:
+Here’s an example to give you an idea of what it could cost for a £10,000 loan over three or five years**:

 **Calculations were made using Compare the Market’s Loan calculator.
 Figures are for illustrative purposes only, to give an idea of how much a £10,000 loan would cost based on an example interest rate.